 - 38. Extensive public consultation was undertaken during the last budget round (the "Big Question" exercise).
 Over 4,500 responses were received, giving views about Council Tax increases and about the services that people would most want to protect or would be prepared to see cut.
 Of those who responded, approximately 1,200 people signed up to receive e-bulletins from the council with news and information from across the borough.
 In view of the volume of responses already received, and in order to minimise costs, it is proposed that this year's consultation will be done primarily via free online channels.
 This will include using the e-bulletin system, which now has approximately 1,600 subscribers, as well as the website and social media channels. - 39.
 Detailed consultation will also be undertaken with groups identified as being potentially affected by the specific savings proposals, with a particular emphasis on equalities issues.
 Further information is set out in the Equality Impact section below.
 Unions will be consulted in the context of the redundancy process considered in a separate report elsewhere on this agenda. - 40.
 The Council is required by law to consult with representatives of Business Ratepayers before the final budget and Council Tax are agreed.
 A consultation meeting will be held to consider the issues set out in this report.
 Further detailed information (as required by law) will be distributed in February for comment before the Council Tax setting meeting. - 41.
-In accordance with the Council's Constitution, Scrutiny Committees are being asked to consider the issues set out in this report and in particular any proposals relevant to their terms of reference.
-For this committee the relevant items are those relating to the Directorate of Children's Services in paragraph(s 31 and) 32.
-The Director of Children's Services will be available at the meeting to address any queries.
-In framing their responses, the Scrutiny Committees are being asked to consider both the spending and funding implications (including the impact on Council Tax) of any observations they may wish to make.
+In accordance with the Council's Constitution, the Scrutiny Committees will be asked to consider the issues set out in this report and any related specific issues relevant to their Council Plan and service responsibilities in the November cycle.
+In framing their responses, the Scrutiny Committees will be asked to consider both the spending and funding implications (including the impact on Council Tax) of any observations they may wish to make.